zuo1188/CarND-LaneLines-P1/writeup.md

  1.the algorithm is not robust,may consider some other lines as line feature

  2.hough transform can not detect curve lines

+ 3.in some pictures lanes can't be detected

 ### 3. Suggest possible improvements to your pipeline

 1.use deep learning to detected lines

 2.use splines polynomials to represent line result

+3. predict lanes that cann't be detected by neighbor frame pictures